 - Facilitate women communicating with and supporting other women.
 Like everyone, women need friends at work.

-- Emphasize benefits that provide work life balance.
-Concretely demonstrate the way that the job can fit in with their lifestyle and other responsibilities.
+- Emphasize benefits that provide work-life balance.
+Concretely demonstrate how the job fits into their lifestyle and other responsibilities.

 - Stress the satisfying features of manufacturing.
 For example, it’s innovative and tangible, builds for the future, and contributes to a better quality of life for others.

 - Communicate the variety of career paths within manufacturing: everything from those that are very hands-on to sales work to research and planning.